xxzoltanxx/Balvan-Chat/readme.md

 pyinstaller --windowed -i"Bear.ico" --add-data "Assets/*:Assets" --add-data "Templates/*:Templates" BalvanChat.py
 ```

 3) Your exe will get packaged inside the "dist/main" folder.
-Now we only have to place the splash image in the appropriate place:
+Now we only have to place the html templates/images in the appropriate place:

 ```bash
 -Navigate to dist/_internal.